radiant64/cobnetic/README.md

 in Markdown format.
-The Markdown content will first be processed by running it through [Discount][Discount], after which [dtepr][dtepr] is responsible for inserting the page contents into the template. `dtepr` directives in pages are fully supported, and will be processed along with the directives in the template.
+The Markdown content will first be processed by running it through [Discount][Discount], after which [dtepr][dtepr] is responsible for inserting the page contents into the template. `dtepr` directives in pages are fully supported, and will be processed prior to the Markdown.
+The directives in the template will be processed separately in a second pass, as the generated page content is inserted.

 See the [example](example/) folder for a very small example site using a single template, and POSIX shell as the template processor.